 Online Dating Scam: How It Works

-With the advancement of technology, crime is bigger than ever in this niche, whether we are talking about scams that are related to face-to-face meetings, Valentine’s Day, partner’s background, or dates from a Tinder match.
-Feel free to report names as well in the Comments section.
+With the advancement of technology, crime is bigger than ever in this niche, whether we are talking about fraudulent activities that are related to face-to-face meetings, Google Hangouts scams, Valentine’s Day, partner’s background, or dates from a Tinder match.

 Let’s take a closer look.
 Whether you are a male or a female, you should read this as the scenario below could easily apply to either gender.
-Months of online dating doesn’t seem to be paying off (by the way, if you need a trustworthy online dating platform, join Ashley Madison or Searching For Singles).
-You’re flipping through hundreds of profiles a night, and everyone’s either shallow or not that good looking.
+Months of online dating don’t seem to be paying off (by the way, if you need a trustworthy online dating platform, join Ashley Madison or Searching For Singles).
+You’re flipping through hundreds of profiles a night, and everyone’s either shallow or not that good-looking.

 You finally think your luck is turning around when something magic happens:

 – If you are a man, you hear from a lonely widow from Eastern Europe or East Africa (or, as of recently, she says she is on a cruise – the latest example is a girl named Lola Smith, see her fake story below).
 She is gorgeous in her pictures and seems really into you!

 – If you are a woman, you just connected with a man working or being a soldier overseas.
 He says he’s in the impossibility of talking on the phone.

 Are You The Love Of His/Her Life?
 Think Again

 After a few emails, you start to fall in love – and are thrilled to hear the person you met reciprocates, calling you (after four to five months) “the love of her life.”
 When it comes time for you two to get together, she tells you she needs money.
 Perhaps she can’t afford a plane ticket.
 Maybe she’s sick and needs medicine.
 Maybe she lost her wallet in a foreign city or maybe she had a flood or a fire at her home.